cherryontech/comet-cruisers-spring2024/README.md

 The project repo for the Comet Cruisers!
 Our application will focus on user burnout from work or school.

-# **Welcome to [App Name]!**
+# **Welcome to SeaScribe!**

-[App Name] is a wellness app designed to provide a nurturing space for individuals grappling with burnout from the demands of school or work.
+SeaScribe is a wellness app designed to provide a nurturing space for individuals grappling with burnout from the demands of school or work.
 Our mission is to prioritize mental well-being by offering a seamless and supportive platform that encourages users to unwind, reflect, and rejuvenate.